mirkin/pi-word-clock/docs/new_pi_setup.md

 cgmod ug+wx let user and group write and execute
 chown -R user:group thing changes user and group recursively -R and :group is
 optional
+Actually 754 is really 0754 as there is something before user/group/other the 3
+bit digit for that 4=set userID bit (u+s) 2=set group bit (g+s) 1=sticky bit
+o+t
+If group ID (2 or g+s) is set in a directory then when a user makes a new file, instead of having it's group set to the group of that user, it is set to the group of the owner of the directory.
+Even if that user doesn't belong to that group (so long as others can write).
+While this new files is executing it's owner is the file's group not the user who is executing it.
+If user ID is set (4 or u+s) it will execute as it's owners user rather then the user executing it.

+#####Access Contol Lists
+ls -al + listed in presmissions shows ACL
+getfacl filename
+setfacl -m u:username:rwx filename
+setfacl -m g:groupname:rw filename
+setfacl -x u:username filename remove ACL entry for username
+NOTE MASK even if user permissions exceed those in mask they will be limited you get a #effective in getfacl you'd need a chmod to correct this.
+setfacl d:g:kids:r /importantstuff sets dafault ACL on directory which will be inherited. files won't be executable automatically as files are not by default
 ####Move Copy Delete
 mv
 cp